 Avoid using generalisations and clichés

 There is little point splashing your marketing budget on a content strategy that does not work for you.
-Although content marketing can be slowed paced in the initial stages, if you publish in-depth content that offers value, you will engage readers and improve your SEO (search engine optimisation) visibility and rankings.
+Although content marketing can be slow paced in the initial stages, if you publish in-depth content that offers value, you will engage readers and improve your SEO (search engine optimisation) visibility and rankings over time.